toftpokk/dotfiles/AFTER_INSTALL_NOTES.md

       - ssh into old servers and delete becomes space
     - pasting shows annoying dialog
       - I know it's for security but very annoying
+- hyprland
+	- suspend and wake is a little wonky. niri supports this better
+	- swallow is a little weird.
+		- Opening pdfs and quitting sometimes leaves a terminal hanging
+		- Sometimes swallowing does not shift focus to created window (hitting q quits the swallower)

 ## Lenovo laptops
 https://wiki.archlinux.org/title/Laptop/Lenovo